Skip to content

 reasoning

-The reasoning parameter provides more granular control and supports the following fields:
+The reasoning parameter provides more fine-grained reasoning control and supports the following fields:

 json